MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

     - If the `recipientAmount` is 0, it marks the stream as depleted by setting the `isDepleted` member of the `Stream` Struct to true.
     - It sets the `refunded` field in the `amounts` struct of the stream to the `senderAmount`.
     - It retrieves the sender and recipient addresses from the stream.
     - It transfers the `senderAmount` back to the sender using the `safeTransfer` function of the stream's asset.
-The Stream's asset is an ERC20-token.
+The Stream's asset is an ERC20 token.
     - If the sender is the one who initiated the cancellation (`msg.sender == sender`), it attempts to call the `onStreamCanceled` function on the recipient contract, passing the `streamId`, `sender`, `senderAmount`, and `recipientAmount` as parameters.
 If the recipient contract does not have an `onStreamCanceled` function or if this function call fails for any other reason, it silently ignores the error.
     - If the sender is not the one who initiated the cancellation, it attempts to call the `onStreamCanceled` function on the sender contract, passing the `streamId`, `recipient`, `senderAmount`, and `recipientAmount` as parameters.
 If the sender contract does not have an onStreamCanceled function or if this function call fails for any other reason, it silently ignores the error.
     - Finally, it emits a `CancelLockupStream` event with the `streamId`, `sender`, `recipient`, `senderAmount`, and `recipientAmount` as parameters.
 The event is defined in the interface of `SablierV2Lockup` in the `src/interfaces/ISablierV2Lockup.sol`.